-The consequences of the invasion of Ukraine has direct and indirect implications on the banking system.
+The consequences of the invasion of Ukraine have direct and indirect implications on the banking system.
 At a high-level, the direct effects include the deterioration of the quality of direct exposures to these geographies or to others interconnected with them, reinforced by international sanctions, which will also increase operational risk.

-In relation to the Banco Montepio Group more specifically, the potential direct impact of the war in terms of credit exposure to Ukraine and Russia is not significant, such exposure in relation to individuals with residence in either of the two countries amount to around €589 thousand as at 31 December 2022 (€47 thousand as at 31 December 2021).
+In relation to the Banco Montepio Group more specifically, the potential direct impact of the war in terms of credit exposure to Ukraine and Russia is not significant, such exposure in relation to individuals with residence in either of the two countries amount to around $\notin$ 3 thousand as at 31 December 2023 ( $\notin$ 43 thousand as at 31 December 2022).